kvarak/dnd/docs/_Classes/warlock.md

 </div>
 </div>
 </div>
 </div>

 Your patron is a lord or lady of the fey, a creature of legend who holds secrets that were forgotten before the mortal races were born.
 This being's motivations are often inscrutable, and sometimes whimsical, and might involve a striving for greater magical power or the settling of age-old grudges.
 Beings of this sort include the Prince of Frost; the Queen of Air and Darkness, ruler of the Gloaming Court; Titania of the Summer Court; her consort Oberon, the Green Lord; Hyrsam, the Prince of Fools; and ancient hags.

 #### Fey Presence
-Starting at 1st level, your patron bestows upon you the ability to project the beguiling and fearsome presence of the fey.
-As an ***action***, you can cause each creature in a 10-foot cube originating from you to make a Wisdom saving throw against your warlock spell save DC.
+Your patron bestows upon you the ability to project the beguiling and fearsome presence of the fey.
+As an ***action***, you can cause each creature in a 10 ft cube originating from you to make a Wisdom saving throw against your warlock spell save DC.
 The creatures that fail their saving throws all gain the charmed condition or are frightened by you (your choice) until the end of your next turn.

 Once you use this feature, you can't use it again until you finish a short rest.

 #### Misty Escape
-Starting at 6th level, you can vanish in a puff of mist in response to harm.
-When you take damage, you can use your ***reaction*** to turn invisible and teleport up to 60 feet to an unoccupied space you can see.
+You can vanish in a puff of mist in response to harm.
+When you take damage, you can use your ***reaction*** to turn invisible and teleport up to 60 ft to an unoccupied space you can see.
 You remain invisible until the start of your next turn or until you attack or cast a spell.

 Once you use this feature, you can't use it again until you finish a short rest.

 #### Beguiling Defenses
-Beginning at 10th level, your patron teaches you how to turn the mind-affecting magic of your enemies against them.
+Your patron teaches you how to turn the mind-affecting magic of your enemies against them.
 You are immune to being charmed, and when another creature attempts to charm you, you can use your ***reaction*** to attempt to turn the charm back on that creature.

 The creature must succeed on a Wisdom saving throw against your warlock spell save DC or be charmed by you for 1 minute or until the creature takes any damage.

 #### Dark Delirium
-Starting at 14th level, you can plunge a creature into an illusory realm.
-As an ***action***, choose a creature that you can see within 60 feet.
+You can plunge a creature into an illusory realm.
+As an ***action***, choose a creature that you can see within 60 ft.
 It must make a Wisdom saving throw against your warlock spell save DC.
 On a failed save, it is charmed or frightened by you (your choice) for 1 minute or until your concentration is broken.
 This effect ends early if the creature takes any damage.

 Until this illusion ends, the creature thinks it is lost in a misty realm, the appearance of which you choose.
 The creature can see and hear only itself, you, and the illusion.

 You must finish a long rest before you can use this feature again.

 ### Patron Invocations
 The following invocations are granted by the Archfey to its warlocks.